< back to Blog home

 6 Risk Factors In the Hospitality Industry

-The potential areas of risk in the hospitality industry are similar to those in restaurant and bar business settings.
+The potential areas of risk in the hospitality and hotel industry are similar to those in restaurant and bar business settings.
 However, some are room- and guest-specific.
+Overall, the areas of risk in a hospitality business can be found in every room and every function of the business.

 A hospitality business–like a hotel, motel, or similar establishment–is a combination of otherwise disparate service offerings.
 It contains everything from food and beverage services, to special event settings, to every nuance involved in the rooms for guests.
 The effects of inflation–even food inflation–come into play as well.